dgerabagi/data-curation-environment/flattened_repo.md

     });

     serverIpc.onClientMessage(ClientToServerChannel.RequestFileContent, (data) => {
-        // C100: Add high-visibility log to confirm message receipt on backend loggerService.log(`[C100 IPC-TEST] Backend received RequestFileContent for: ${data.path}`);
+        // C101: Add high-visibility log to confirm message receipt on backend loggerService.log(`[C101 IPC-TEST] Backend received RequestFileContent for: ${data.path}`);
         fsService.handleFileContentRequest(data.path, serverIpc);
     });
 }
 </file>

 <file path="src/client/views/parallel-copilot.view/view.scss">
-/* Updated on: C100 (No functional changes, added comment confirming z-index review) */ /*
+/* Updated on: C101 (No functional changes, added comment confirming z-index review) */ /*
-    Review for C100:
+    Review for C101:
-    Checked for any potential z-index issues or pointer-events: none properties that could be causing an invisible overlay and blocking clicks on the associated-files-list.
-No obvious culprits found.
-The .context-menu-overlay has a high z-index but should only be active when a context menu is open, which is not the case in this view.
-The main layout seems to be a standard flexbox layout.
+    Meticulously reviewed for any potential z-index issues, pointer-events: none properties, or absolute positioning that could create an invisible overlay and block clicks on the .associated-files-list.
+    - The `.context-menu-overlay` has a high z-index but is only rendered when `contextMenu` state is not null.
+    - The main layout is a standard flexbox layout.
+There are no obvious culprits that would create an element layered on top of the file list.
+    - The `.parsed-view-right` and `.parsed-view-left` panes are siblings in a flex container, so they should not overlap.
+    Given the lack of a clear CSS cause, the issue is more likely a silent React rendering error that is preventing event handlers from being attached to the DOM elements.
+The simplification in view.tsx for C101 is intended to isolate this potential error.
 */
 body {
     padding: 0;